mkanenobu/toolbox/README.md

 utilities

-This software is released under the MIT License, see LICENSE.txt.
+This softwares are released under the MIT License, see LICENSE.txt.